Virtual Take Steps Walk FAQs

-I am unable to walk on the same day as the national virtual walk is taking place.
+I am unable to walk on the same day as the national virtual event is taking place.
 Can I still participate?

-Should I start/continue to fundraise if my Take Steps walk is now only taking place virtually?
+Should I start/continue to fundraise if my Take Steps event is now only taking place virtually?

 Absolutely!
 It is now more important than ever to continue to show our support for the IBD community.
 Whether through social media, email, phone, or text, the formula is always the same.
 Tell your network why you’re fundraising, whether you’re a patient battling Crohn’s disease or have a loved one recently diagnosed with ulcerative colitis.
-Tell your friends that an estimated 3.1 million Americans suffer from IBD, yet there is no cure.
+Tell your friends that millions of Americans suffer from IBD, yet there is no cure.
 Then tell them we need a cure and invite them to be part of that miraculous achievement by making a donation to your fundraising.